chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 <div style="text-align: center;font-size:small"><img width="512" src="/images/signora/aboutrosalyne.png"/></div>

 The fact that this happened the second time in row means that this was a deliberate decision.
 Also notice how it says "About Rosalyne" instead of "About The Fair Lady".
 She's literally the only Harbinger who was mentioned by her real name in the VOs section, while others either use their codenames (The Doctor, Childe) or their commedia dell'arte names (Arlecchino and Sandrone, the other female harbingers).
 This is further evidence that nothing is as it seems, and they might be giving us subtle hints that she's returning in the near future.
-While the line itself doesn't explicitly hint towards her future revival, the fact that there are subtle oddities like these that outside observers would overlook strongly implies that they want us to read between the lines instead of taking things at face value.
+While the line itself doesn't explicitly hint towards her future revival, the fact that there are subtle oddities like these that outside observers would overlook, strongly implies that they want us to read between the lines instead of taking things at face value.

-They *really* are insistent on referring to her as Rosalyne instead of Signora, as she was mentioned multiple times throughout the AQ and in this item called [Marionette's Notebook](https://gi.yatta.moe/en/archive/book/121456/marionettes-notebook?volume=5).
+Not only that, she was mentioned _multiple times_ throughout the AQ and in this item called [Marionette's Notebook](https://gi.yatta.moe/en/archive/book/121456/marionettes-notebook?volume=5), and they *really* are insistent on referring to her as Rosalyne instead of Signora.

 > ■ / ■ - Overcast
 >